 The curriculum fair kicked off with a welcome from Rosalie Reyes on behalf of Teaching for Change and Dr. Dawn Williams on behalf of the Howard University School of Education.
 Williams encouraged educators to:

-Exercise political courage through your curriculum, your instruction, and of course your pedagogy.
+Exercise political courage through your curriculum, your instruction, and, of course, your pedagogy.
 There is power in your voice.
 But please know there is also a noticeable power in your silence.

 The welcome was followed by keynote speakers Jesse Hagopian and Denisha Jones, educators and editors of the new book, Black Lives Matter at School: An Uprising for Educational Justice.
 Jones and Hagopian are both members of the national Black Lives Matter at School steering committee.
-Hagopian, co-editor of Teaching for Black Lives, talked about how the education gap is used to shame Black and brown students into believing that they deserve their lot in life because they didn’t achieve a score on a test.
+Hagopian, co-editor of Teaching for Black Lives, spoke about how the education gap is used to shame Black and brown students into believing that they deserve their lot in life because they didn’t achieve a certain score on a test.